After exclusive breast or formula feeding for at least 6 months, you can add some solid foods to Your Child ’s diet.

 At 6 months of age, breastmilk continues to be a vital source of nutrition; but it’s not enough by itself.
 You can now need to introduce your baby to solid food.

 The first foods: The first foods need to be soft so they’re very easy to swallow, such as porridge or well mashed fruits and vegetables.
 As long it is soft your baby can eat anything except honey, which children shouldn’t eat until one year old.
-As your baby gets increasing amounts of solid foods, Your Baby should continue to get the same amount of breastmilk.
+As your baby gets increasing amounts of solid foods, Your Child should continue to get the same amount of breastmilk.

 The Harvard Diet for Children